-Reading glasses power: How to choose the right strength
+Reading glasses power: How to choose strength

 Even if you've had perfect vision most of your life, there will come a time after age 40 when you will need reading glasses.

 As unfortunate as this sounds, it's absolutely normal and happens to all of us.
 This need for reading glasses is caused by age-related changes in the lens inside the eye, which make it more difficult to focus on small print or close-up objects.
 The technical term for this change is presbyopia.

 If you’ve never needed prescription eyeglasses for vision problems like short sightedness, long sightedness, and/or astigmatism, it's likely you will be able to see acceptably well with non-prescription reading glasses.

 You can purchase these "readers" at many supermarkets and chemists once you notice symptoms of presbyopia.

 Generally speaking, most people begin having problems seeing small print sometime after age 40 and these problems gradually worsen with age.
 Also, you may notice your eyes feel tired more quickly when reading.
 You may even start to get headaches when reading or using a computer extensively.